 The summer crowd may clear out but the food trucks and charming bartenders remain all fall.
 We especially love fall at the Brewery when the attire changes from board shorts to flannels and the drink specials change from frozen sangria to hot Cisco Cider and Pumple Drumkin.
 ACKtobeerfest is a fun Columbus Day weekend event held at Cisco Brewers.
 Read Marleah’s blog about Cisco Brewery for more details on one of our favorite island destinations!

 Local surfers like Sales & Rental Agent Danno Lynch love surfing in the fall.
 He says, “it’s great because the water is still warm, the crowds have thinned out and the hurricane season brings in large, clean waves.
 It’s pretty easy to find empty peaks and firing waves all to yourself!”

-The sunsets that fall brings are second to none.
+The sunsets that fall bring are second to none.
 But where to watch?
 It’s no question that Madaket is one of our favorite Nantucket neighborhoods for many of us at Fisher Real Estate.

 Because one of the best activities to do during fall in Nantucket is pumpkin carving, head over to Bartlett’s Farm!
-They provide the carving and painting tools and clean up, just purchase a pumpkin from the garden center.
-They say, “keep the fall festivities going with a hay ride around the fields and we have no doubt you’ll be in the autumnal spirit.”
+They can also provide you with the carving and painting tools, just purchase a pumpkin from the garden center.
+While you’re at it, you can pick up some decorative pumpkins for your doorstep!

 There is nothing better than enjoying a bike ride around the island on a crisp fall day.
 Without the summer heat, it is much easier to take a leisurely ride out to ’Sconset, Madaket or Surfside on one of the island’s accessible bike paths.
 Find bicycle rentals on Broad Street, North Beach Street, Surfside Road and Old South Road.